ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 ### 3.1.3 Saving the image

-To be used by Infographiq, the file must be exported in svg format.
+To be used by JAI Vectors, the file must be exported in svg format.
 To do so:

 1. From the menu, click: File > Export > Export As.
 2. In the following screen, select svg format.
-Be sure to click “Use Artboards”.
+Be sure to click “Use ArtBoards”.
 3. In the final screen that pops up, be sure to set Object IDs to “Layer Names”, as follows:

 <img src="updated_images/image14-illustrator.png" alt="Alt Text" width="50%" height="50%">